 (b) A participant in a program of graduate medical education, as defined in section 4731.04 of the Revised Code;

 (c) A participant in a podiatric internship, residency, or clinical fellowship program;

 (d) A student in a college of podiatry determined by the state medical board to be in good standing;

 (e) A student in a school, college, or institution giving instruction in a limited branch of medicine determined by the board to be in good standing under section 4731.16 of the Revised Code.

-(B) Before issuing a license or certificate to an applicant subject to this section or restoring a license or certificate to good standing for an applicant subject to this section, the state medical board may impose terms and conditions including any one or more of the following:
+(B) Before issuing a license or certificate to an applicant subject to this section, or before restoring a license or certificate to good standing or reactivating a license placed on retired status for an applicant subject to this section, the state medical board may impose terms and conditions including any one or more of the following:

 (1) Requiring the applicant to pass an oral or written examination, or both, to determine the applicant's present fitness to resume practice;

 (2) Requiring the applicant to obtain additional training and to pass an examination upon completion of such training;